algosup/2022-2023-project-5-algorithmics-Team-5/Documents/Technical_Specifications.md

 ### *Goals*

 The whole point of this software is to save time during the blending process.
-In order to do that the software will determine the necessary steps to acheive a specific blend (formula given by the user).
+In order to do that the software will determine the necessary steps to achieve a specific blend (formula given by the user).
-- We need the final process to be as short as possible (minimum numer of steps).
+- We need the final process to be as short as possible (minimum number of steps).
 - We need the software to be as fast as possible whatever the number of parameters.
 - We need to take into account all requirements related to champagne blending and logistical issues.

 ### *Technical Requirements*

-The software will run on the following configuration:
+The software will run on the following minimum configuration:

 |           |               |
 |-----------|---------------|